ome/omero-documentation/README.rst

 Top-level build command
 -----------------------

-The top-level directory Makefile also defines targets for building the OMERO and the OME Model and Formats sets of documentation at once.
+The top-level directory Makefile also defines targets for building all the OMERO, Contributing, and Model and Formats sets of documentation at once.
 Note that the following commands currently work under UNIX-like platforms only.

 To clean the build directories of any previous builds, use::